Are the teens & 20s really the “Best years of our lives”?

 For many of us, symptoms of anxiety or depression can show up as a natural response to having all of this to deal with at once.

-What does that even mean?
-Well, it might look like skipping class, spending too long gaming or online, or just not wanting to talk about the “important” things.
+Well, for some of us, we might be skipping class, spending too much time gaming or online, or really not wanting to talk about the “important” things.

-Or maybe it shows up as the feeling that our emotions are out of control a lot, like being angry or upset a lot, acting before we think, and maybe even wanting to hurt ourselves, or others.
+For others, maybe this stress leaves us feeling like our emotions are out of control; maybe we’re angry or upset often, or over seemingly “small” things; we might be acting before we think, and maybe even wanting to hurt ourselves, or others.

-Helping people through this challenging time is something I am so passionate about.
+Helping youth through this challenging time is something I am so passionate about.

-I have years of experience working with issues that youth have to face, and I love providing support and coping tools to help young people not just “get through” their youth, but be able to enjoy it, gain more trust and freedom, and learn how to start planning for a future they’re stoked and prepared for.
+I have years of experience working with these common (but difficult) issues, and I love providing support and real coping tools to help young people not just “get through” your youth, but be able to enjoy it, gain more trust and freedom, and learn how to start planning for a future you’re stoked and prepared for.

 I know that it’s hard, but I also know things can get better.
 They did for me, and they can for you too.